tomhea/flip-jump/README.md

     bit 0
 ```

-The macro bodies are checked for unused labels, and for uses of labels which weren't mentiond in param/local lists.<br>
+The macro bodies are checked for unused labels, and for uses of labels that weren't mentioned in param/local lists.
-A warning will be issued for each of the above.<br>
+A warning will be issued for each of the above.
-A label decleration won't cause a warning if it's mentioned in the *externs* list, even if not in the param/local lists.
+A label declaration won't cause a warning if it's mentioned in the *externs* list, even if not in the param/local lists.
 A label use won't cause a warning if it's mentioned in the *globals* list, even if not in the param/local lists.

 ## Repetitions

 The not8 macro seemed a bit.. repetitive?
-There must be a better way of writing it.<br>
+There must be a better way of writing it.
-Well, there is.<br>
+Well, there is.
 The syntax for repetitions is:

 ```c